Hormones of Hunger and Satiety and Timing of Digestion

 According to the Sleep Foundation, sleep can both raise and lower glucose levels.
 Our bodies experience a cycle of changes every day, called a circadian rhythm, which naturally raises blood sugar levels at night and when a person sleeps.
 These natural blood sugar elevations are not a cause for concern.

-Restorative sleep however, may lower elevated blood sugar levels by promoting healthy systems.
+Restorative sleep, however, may lower elevated blood sugar levels by promoting healthy systems.
 Decreased sleep is a risk factor for increased blood sugar levels.
-Even partial sleep deprivation of only 1 to 2 hours in a night, increases risk of insulin resistance, which can in turn increase blood sugar levels.
+Even partial sleep deprivation of only 1-2 hours a night increases the risk of insulin resistance, which can in turn increase blood sugar levels.
 As a result, a lack of sleep has been associated with diabetes.

 More research is needed to better understand the connection between sleep and blood sugar.
 However, the following factors have been found to influence the relationship between sleep and blood sugar levels (Sleep Foundation.
 Retrieved March 30, 2022):

-Eating a diet which includes protein, as well as healthy fats from nuts, avocados and good oils like extra-virgin olive oil, and eating a diet rich in carbohydrates that are known to keep blood sugars stable and are high in fiber, such as whole grains, fruits, legumes, and includes many vegetables, may help reduce insulin resistance.
+A diet that includes protein, as well as healthy fats from nuts, avocados and good oils (like extra-virgin olive oil) and eating a diet rich in carbohydrates that are known to keep blood sugars stable and are high in fibre (such as whole grains, fruits, legumes and many vegetables), may help reduce insulin resistance.
 Decreasing your intake of saturated and trans fats may also help.

 Maintain a moderate weight

-In people that are overweight, healthy weight loss and weight management may improve insulin sensitivity.
+In people who are overweight, healthy weight loss and weight management may improve insulin sensitivity.

 Leptin

-Leptin is a hormone made by the fat cells that creates the feeling of “fullness” that works by telling your hypothalamus, the portion of your brain that regulates appetite, that you’re full.
-It works in conjunction with the hormone ghrelin that increases appetite, and also plays a role in body weight.
+Leptin is a hormone made by the fat cells that create the feeling of “fullness” that works by telling your hypothalamus (the portion of your brain that regulates appetite) that you’re full.
+It works in conjunction with the hormone ghrelin which increases appetite and also plays a role in body weight.

-Of the two hormones, leptin appears to have a greater influence in our body’s energy balance.
+Of the two hormones, leptin appears to have a greater influence on our body’s energy balance.
 Some researchers even think that leptin helps regulate ghrelin.

 In general, the more fat you have, the more leptin is in your blood.
 However, the level varies depending on many factors, including when you last ate and your sleep patterns.